 VALENTINE’S DAY PARTY SNACKS

-For this party, cute and yummy snacks are key.
+For this Valentine’s party, cute and yummy snacks are key.
 The time of your party may affect your food choices, but you can never go wrong with finger foods and dessert.
 When planning finger foods, focus on color and shape.
 Choose foods that will pop against each other.
 For example, pinks and reds will pop against light and dark food, like bright pink frosting on a dark chocolate cupcake.
 Keep it classic by making heart shaped BLT sandwiches with white bread, red tomatoes, crispy bacon, and a cookie cutter.
-You can also use a heart cookie cutter on fruit for cute bite sized snacks!
+You can also use a heart cookie cutter on fruit or rice crispy treats for cute bite sized snacks!
 Otherwise, you can mix it up and challenge party-goers’ taste buds: try using unusual ingredients like jicama, red peppers, and rye bread instead of the BLT classics.
 If you opted to take a less traditional approach to your Valentine’s Day decorations, don’t forget to match your food choices accordingly!
-If needed, throw in a few main course options that will fill everyone’s bellies.
+You may want to do fun heart cheesecakes or a teddy bear cake.

 VALENTINE’S DAY PARTY DESSERTS

-After all the cookies are eaten, let the kids dive into some festive games and activities.
+After all the cookies are eaten, let the kids dive into some festive Valentine’s party games and activities.
 Here are some fun game ideas:

 - Fill a container with chocolate kisses and let kids guess how many there are.
 At the end of the party, award the closest guesser with the container of kisses.